BudjakovDmitry/tech/programming_languages/python/concurrency/asyncio/coroutines_and_tasks.md

 To run a coroutine asyncio provides a following mechanism:

-### asyncio.run()

-The `asyncio.run()` function to run the top-level entry point "main()" function (example above).
+* The `asyncio.run()` function to run the top-level entry point "main()" function (example above).

-### Awaiting on a coroutine
+* Awaiting on a coroutine.
 The following snippet of code will print "hello" after waiting for 1 second, and then print "world" after waiting for another 2 seconds.

 ```python
 import asyncio